nautobot/nautobot-app-welcome-wizard/docs/user/app_use_cases.md

 #### Required Fields

 The Welcome Wizard checks any Nautobot form for required fields.
 If a field is required and does not have at least one resource created for that field, it will add a message to the top of the page with a link to add the resource.

+![Middleware message x1](../images/merlin_middleware_import.png)

 If multiple required fields have missing resources you will get a message for each missing item.

-![Middleware message x1](../images/merlin_middleware_import.png)

 ![Middleware message x3](../images/merlin_middleware_x3.png)

 ## Use-cases and common workflows

-For adding community defined Device Types and Manufacturers into Nautobot, check out the [Import Wizard](import_wizard.md).
+For adding community defined Device Types and Manufacturers into Nautobot, check out the [Import Wizard](app_getting_started.md#import-manufacturers).

 Welcome Wizard includes settings that are enabled by default to ease the user in setting up and syncing from a [Git Repository Data Source](git_datasource.md).

 ## Screenshots

-!!! warning "Developer Note - Remove Me!"
-    Ideally captures every view exposed by the App.
-Should include a relevant dataset.
+### Welcome Wizard Banner

 ![Welcome Wizard Banner](../images/merlin_banner.png)

+### Welcome Wizard Middleware

 ![Welcome Wizard Middleware](../images/merlin_middleware_x3.png)

+### Welcome Wizard Dashboard

 ![Welcome Wizard Dashboard](../images/welcome_wizard.png)

+### Welcome Wizard Completions

 ![Welcome Wizard Completions](../images/dashboard_with_completions.png)

+### Welcome Wizard Import Device Types

 ![Welcome Wizard Import Device Types](../images/merlin_import_device_type.png)